Requirements

 sudo sh -c "iptables-save -c > /etc/iptables.rules"

-First, check that the new MX is listed in the zone and that the final MX is within the networks specified in permit_mx_backup_network
+First, verify that the new MX is listed in the DNS zone and that the final MX destination falls within the networks specified in `permit_mx_backup_networks`.
+The domain I'm testing with is emailmyfeeds.com.

 dig MX emailmyfeeds.com +short